 - 3.4.1 Ship's with Equipment Number 205 and less, in which the second bower anchor is permitted to be a spare one, and also ships with Equipment Number 35 and less and provided according to 3.3.1 with only one bower anchor may be equipped with only one chain cable the length of which is two times less than that required in the relevant Equipment Table for two chain cables.
-For ships of restricted area of navigation R3 chain cables or wire ropes for a stream anchor may be omitted. - 3.4.2 For ships having a descriptive notation Supply vessel in their class notation, the total length of both chain cables for bower anchors shall be taken 165 m greater than the value specified in Table 3.1.3-1, and the diameter of these chain cables shall be taken not less than that given in Table 3.1.3-1 two lines below the Equipment Number for the considered ship (having regard to the provisions of 3.1.3 and 3.1.4).
+For ships of restricted area of navigation R3 chain cables or wire ropes for a stream anchor may be omitted. - 3.4.2 For supply vessels, as defined in 1.1.1 of Part I "Classification", the total length of both chain cables for bower anchors shall be taken 165 m greater than the value specified in Table 3.1.3-1, and the diameter of these chain cables shall be taken not less than that given in Table 3.1.3-1 two lines below the Equipment Number for the considered ship (having regard to the provisions of 3.1.3 and 3.1.4).
 For supply vessels having a distinguishing mark for ships fitted with a dynamic positioning system in their class notation, this requirement may be waived.